botfatherio/botfather.io/src/content/apiref/rect.md

 title: Rect Type
 ---

-In bot scripts rectangles can be represented using botfathers inbuild `Rect` object.
+In bot scripts rectangles can be represented using Botfather's inbuild `Rect` object.
 A `Rect` is described by it's top left corner and size.
 The `Rect` type provides methods to work with rectangles conveniently (rects short).

 ## Table of contents